-Selecting and maintaining your Playground Surfacing is a critial component in securing the safety of children who utilize the playground day after day.
-Roto-tilling and Surface Impact Attenuation Testing are two vital services we perform to ensure your investment is up to CAN/CSA Z614 Standards.
+Selecting and maintaining your Playground Surfacing is a critical component in securing the safety of children who utilize the playground day after day.
+Roto-tilling and Surface Impact Attenuation Testing are two vital services we perform to ensure your investment is up to CAN/CSA Z-614-14 Standards.

 A common problem with both Wood Fibre and Gravel is that without consistent and routine maintenance the surfaces become compacted and dispersed, leaving little protection.